The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Safety in cenotes is something I take seriously, and you should too.
 These are natural formations, not water parks.
 There are no lifeguards at most cenotes.
 The water is often deceptively deep, and the transition from shallow to deep can happen suddenly.

-Here are the non-negotiable safety rules our family follows:
+The non-negotiable safety rules our family follows:

 Do not touch the formations.
 Stalactites and stalagmites took thousands of years to form and are incredibly fragile.
 The oils from human skin can actually stop their growth.
 Teach your kids to look and appreciate without touching.

 Never dive headfirst.
-Even in cenotes where jumping is allowed, always enter feet first.
+Even where jumping is allowed, always enter feet first.
 Underwater rocks and ledges may not be visible from above, and the consequences of hitting your head in a cenote are far more serious than in a swimming pool where help is immediately available.

 What to Bring: The Complete Cenote Packing List

-Water shoes for everyone -- the paths to cenotes are often rocky, rooted, and uneven.
+Water shoes for everyone.
+The paths to cenotes are often rocky, rooted, and uneven.
 The stairs down to the water can be slippery.
 Water shoes with good grip are essential, not optional.

-Bug spray -- the jungle around cenotes is home to mosquitoes, especially in the early morning and late afternoon.
+Bug spray.
+The jungle around cenotes is home to mosquitoes, especially in the early morning and late afternoon.
 Apply after sunscreen and reapply regularly.

 Age-by-Age Guide: When Is Your Child Ready?